saqzari/kOezUKWHFogCC/README.md

 1. Flask needs to be installed (```pip install flask```)
 2. Set enviorment variables:
    a) '$env:FLASK_APP = "sensor_app.py"'
-3. Run Flask (python -m flask run)
+3. Run Flask (python -m flask run) in the restApp directory
 4. In ```http://127.0.0.1:5000/sensors```, sensors will be viewable (by default latest one is only viewable)
 5. To view other sensors: <br />
    a) ```http://127.0.0.1:5000/sensors/<id>``` <br />